pypr/pysph/docs/source/pyzoltan/overview.rst

 The following simple example demonstrates the partitioning of a random collection of points in the unit cube :math:`[0,1]^3`.
 The objects to be partitioned in this case is therefore the points themselves which can be thought of as particles in an SPH simulation.
+We begin with some imports:

 .. code-block:: python